janmonschke/aweekinthewoods/content/blog/scotland/isle-of-arran-coastal-way/index.md

 ![Taking a break at Coire Fhionn Lochan](./images/04-taking-a-break-at-the-loch.jpg)
 <span class="image-caption">Taking a break at Coire Fhionn Lochan</span>

 At the far end of the loch we found a small pebble beach and we took our first snack rest.
 One of our friends actually carried his very own camping chair all the way up which did make us quite jealous while we sat there, but we also knew that he had to carry that chair for the rest of the entire trip.
-My trusty Therm-A-Rest Z seat prove to be sifficient as always. 😊
+My trusty Therm-A-Rest Z seat prove to be sufficient as always. 😊

 ![Loch in front of Meall nan Damh](./images/04-small-loch-in-front-of-meall-nan-damh.jpg)
 <span class="image-caption">Loch in front of Meall nan Damh</span>